wondy30/GRACE-TWSA-downscaling-ml/README.md

 This repo is organized as follows:

-1. EDA, checking summarry, and NAs
+1. EDA, checking summary, and NAs
-2. Data Imputation
+2. Data imputation
-3. Model building
+3. Model building - trials
 4. Tuning the model
 5. Final model
 6. Visualize the model